knox-networks/knox-did-specification/README.md

 ```
 ## Knox DID Document

-The basic structure of a DID document in Knox is as follows:
+The basic structure of a DID Document in Knox is as follows:
 ```json
 {
   "@context":[